Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 Before deploying this sample, you will need to install some Azure tools **and** ensure you have administrator access to an Azure subscription / tenant.

-- Make sure you have the pre-requisites applications installed on your computer.
+Make sure you have the pre-requisites listed below
+- Installation :
    - Azure Developer CLI: Please install this via [the instructions here](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows)
   - Visual Studio or Visual Studio Code (for debugging the sample code).
   - NPM (for debugging sample).
-  - .NET SDK installed (Ensure to install the version specified in [global.json](https://github.com/microsoft/fhir-server/blob/main/global.json) (for building the sample).
+  - .NET SDK installed version 7.0.202.
-- Access : Make sure you have
+- Access :
   - Access to an Azure Subscription where you can create resources and add role assignments.
   - Elevated access in Azure Active Directory(AD) to create Application Registrations and assign Azure Active Directory roles.